 The Maricopa Community Colleges also offer Associate in Transfer Partnership (ATP) Degrees for specific majors at identified public and universities.
 These degrees may not be available at all of the Maricopa Community Colleges.
-Maricopa's Associate degrees are accessible on the web at: www.dist.maricopa.edu/academic/curric/curricrpts.php Select Tab labeled Curriculum Procedures Handbook-Programs, Select Academic Programs, Select AGEC Course
+Maricopa's Associate degrees are accessible on the web at: www.maricopa.edu/academic/ccta/cphb/hb_academic.php Select Matrix of MCCCD Courses.

-Matrix.